-Dauphin River First Nation, Fisher River Cree Nation, Hollow Water First Nation, the Interlake Reserves Tribal Council, Lake St. Martin First Nation, Little Saskatchewan First Nation, the Manitoba Métis Federation, Misipawistik Cree Nation, Peguis First Nation, and Pinaymootang First Nation identified concerns regarding restricted access to harvesting areas and areas of cultural and spiritual importance due to the Project.
+Dauphin River First Nation, Fisher River Cree Nation, Hollow Water First Nation, the Interlake Reserves Tribal Council, Lake St. Martin First Nation, Little Saskatchewan First Nation, the Manitoba Métis Federation, Misipawistik Cree Nation, and Pinaymootang First Nation identified concerns regarding restricted access to harvesting areas and areas of cultural and spiritual importance due to the Project.
 Restrictions could include physical barriers due to project components, barriers due to changes in conditions, disturbance or removal of trails and travel routes, changes to navigable waters, and avoidance of areas due to noise or odours.
 Multiple Indigenous groups identified the need for notification of access restrictions and development of further mitigation measures, such as an additional crossing location along the LSMOC.
 The Interlake Reserves Tribal Council, Pinaymootang First Nation, Sandy Bay Ojibway First Nation, Sagkeeng Anicinabe First Nation, and Little Saskatchewan First Nation indicated that increased barriers to land and water access from the Project would result in the prevention of members from accessing preferred travel routes and key harvesting areas.
-The Interlake Reserves Tribal Council, Pinaymootang First Nation, Sandy Bay Ojibway First Nation, and Sagkeeng Anicinabe First Nation noted that the outlet channels would create nearly impassable obstacles for their members to travel by foot or allterrain vehicles.
-The Manitoba Métis Federation expressed concerns that the Project could pose a physical and psychological barrier to the exercise of rights-based activities, due to the loss of access to undisturbed lands, and that community members may stop practicing these activities as a result.
+The Interlake Reserves Tribal Council, Pinaymootang First Nation, Sandy Bay Ojibway First Nation, and Sagkeeng Anicinabe First Nation noted that the outlet channels would create nearly impassable obstacles for their members to travel by foot or all-terrain vehicles.